thinktomorrow/chief/docs/pages.md

 # Work with pages
-Each page model should basically require: routes and corresponding controllers and views.
+Each page model should basically require:
+- routes
+- corresponding controllers
+- views.

 We recommend creating a PageController to manage the different page endpoints.
 Here's an example:
 ```php
 namespace App\Http\Controllers;